Genentech/Islander/README.md

 | Harmony_hvg |      0.648 |      0.934 |    0.709 |    0.941 |        0.724 |
 | Islander    |      0.398 |      0.941 |    0.292 |    0.847 |        0.160 |

 We report the scores of **Rank-PCA** and **Corr-Weights** in the paper.

-**We'll integrate it and much more metrics into the next version of scIB, please stay tuned!**
+**We'll integrate scGraph and many more other metrics into the next version of scIB, please stay tuned!**

+---

-**Step x**: Case study scGraph vs scIB on fibroblast cells from human fetal lung
+**Step x**: Case study scGraph vs scIB on fibroblast cells from the human fetal lung

-The fiborblast subset is selected through:
+The fibroblast subset is selected through:

 ```python
 adata = sc.read_h5ad(dh.DATA_EMB_["lung_fetal_donor"])